 Migrate Templates, Forms and Automation flows

 In Omnisend, we are not only trying to develop a powerful marketing tool but also a user-friendly platform with multiple channels included.
 We highly encourage you to look through the options offered by Omnisend before you decide to transfer your old templates.
-Recreating your contents will ensure that your have responsive and well working setup on Omnisend.
+Recreating your content will ensure that you have a responsive and well-working setup on Omnisend.
 Check these articles for more information:

-Nevertheless, if you cannot dedicate time to recreate all the email templates and other contents you created in Active Campaign, we have two options for you:
+Nevertheless, if you cannot dedicate time to recreate all the email templates and other content you created in Active Campaign, we have two options for you:

 Create Custom HTML signup forms.

-Make sure all of your forms are collecting subscribers, and automation workflows trigger emails when intended.
-You can always test those workflows performance by yourself or contact our Support Team for assistance.
+Ensure all of your forms collect subscribers, and automation workflows trigger emails when intended.
+You can always test those workflows' performance by yourself or contact our Support Team for assistance.